arkadiko-dao/arkadiko/README.md

 ![Architecture](https://github.com/philipdesmedt/arkadiko-dao/blob/master/docs/architecture-high-level.png?raw=true)

-## Diko: Arkadiko Stablecoin
+## xUSD: Arkadiko Stablecoin

-Whenever new $DIKO is minted, debt (as collateral) is created in the network.
+Whenever new xUSD is minted, debt (as collateral) is created in the network.
 With every type of collateral (in principal only $STX will be accepted as collateral), a set of Risk parameters will be decided on by the community.
 These parameters can be voted on through the $ARE governance token.
 Each token has 1 vote.

 ### Stablecoin Risk Parameters

 - Debt​ ​Ceiling:​ A Debt Ceiling is the maximum amount of debt that can be created by a single collateral type.
 Arkadiko Governance assigns every collateral type a Debt Ceiling, which is used to ensure sufficient diversification of the Arkadiko Protocol collateral portfolio.
 Once a collateral type has reached its Debt Ceiling, it becomes impossible to create more debt unless some existing users pay back all or a portion of their Reserve debt.

-- Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much $DIKO has been generated against a Reserve's collateral.
+- Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much xUSD has been generated against a Reserve's collateral.
 The fee is paid in $STX, and then sent into the Arkadiko Buffer.

 - Liquidation​ ​Ratio:​ ​A low Liquidation Ratio means Arkadiko Governance expects low price volatility of the collateral; a high Liquidation Ratio means high volatility is expected.

-- Liquidation Penalty:​ The Liquidation Penalty is a fee added to a Reserve's total outstanding generated $DIKO when a Liquidation occurs.
-The Liquidation Penalty is used to encourage $DIKO owners to keep appropriate collateral levels.
+- Liquidation Penalty:​ The Liquidation Penalty is a fee added to a Reserve's total outstanding generated xUSD when a Liquidation occurs.
+The Liquidation Penalty is used to encourage xUSD owners to keep appropriate collateral levels.

 ## Somos: Arkadiko Governance Token